| Model | Coverage | Initialized | Interval | Duration | Directory | Filenames |

 the structure of a GRIB data set directly.
 This is very useful for

-customizing your own .ctl
+customizing your own .ctl files.
+The .ctl

 files provided here do not allow access to all of the fields in the